 We bought our tickets online the night before.
 We left for the park an hour before opening time.
 When we arrived at Universal studios, everything went very smoothly.
 We followed the parking guide for Universal Studios Orlando by fellow travel bloggers ‘Inside our suitcase’.
 We quickly found a parking space and walked to the entrance without any problems.
 There we had to wait until opening time.

 First we went to the beautiful themed wizarding world of Harry Potter, where we got to go on the first ride of the day on Harry Potter’s forbiden journey inside Hogwarts.
 This attraction was truly phenomenal.
 Then we strolled through the recreated village where you can find the best souvenir shops.
 Then we wanted to go on Hagrid’s Magical Creatures Motorbike Adventure, unfortunately this attraction remained closed all day.

 To be honest, I found the wizarding world of Harry Potter to be the most impressive part of the park.
 There are still a lot of cool attractions, but some parts of the park are a bit outdated.
 It was also very busy that day, so we had trouble finding a place to have lunch during the afternoon.
 But Jan thought it was a fantastic day and happy hubby, happy life?
 Isn’t it?

 Orlando is of course known for it’s many theme parks, but this city has so much more to offer.
 There are so many fun things to do in Orlando.
 Close to Orlando you can also find some of the most popular beaches in Florida such as Daytona beach.
 But the most beautiful one is definitely Cocoa beach.
-So don’t forget to make time to explore more of Orlando during your road trip.
-Check out the best Orlando deals from Getyourguide below.
+So don’t forget to make time to explore more of Orlando and the coast during your road trip.
+You can find the best Orlando Getyourguide deals below.